tomerfiliba-org/rpyc/docs/api/security_rpyc_exposed.rst

 ==========================================

 Whenever a `RPyC Exposed` object is created, a definition for both the class and instance are created.
-Instantiating a `RPyC Restricted` class will create a `RPyC Exposed` instance.
-Similarly, the :attr:`__class__` attribute of a `RPyC Restricted` instance will return a `RPyC Restricted` class.
+Instantiating a `RPyC Exposed` class will create a `RPyC Exposed` instance.
+Similarly, the :attr:`__class__` attribute of a `RPyC Exposed` instance will return a `RPyC Exposed` class.

 This is done for multiple reasons:
     * To make the wrapping of multiple objects more seamless.

-    * So that you can pass classes to other pieces of code and have them instantiate restricted objects without requiring modification.
+    * So that you can pass classes to other pieces of code and have them instantiate exposed objects without requiring modification.

     * The policy for access of attributes on the class